The following data layers are part of the Sea Level Rise Effects on Roads and Marshes viewer.

 Likelihood Marsh Loss 2085

 Likelihood Marsh Loss 2100

 Definition: As coastal saltwater moves inland and stays longer on the ground, understanding how salts are retained in terrestrial soils is key to establishing a rule-base for marsh migration as part of the Sea Level Affecting Marshes Model (SLAMM).
 In soils, the retention of salts is influenced by soil texture, water table depth, cation exchange capacity and extractable cation exchange capacity.
 The layer includes suitability classes.
 High suitability soils have the best combination of soil properties and characteristics for SLAMM marsh migration while low suitability soils have an adverse combination of soil properties and characteristics for marsh migration.
+Metadata.

 Soil Suitability for Marsh Migration

 Road Flooding layers include only roads that belong to one of the flooding classes at that date under the medium-high flooding scenario.
 Roads not projected to flood are excluded.
 It is important to note that the SLAMM model currently does not provide road flooding depths .
 In some cases the road segment may simply be wet and in other cases road flooding water depths could preclude safe access and egress.
 Additional investigation is required to gauge the severity of future road flooding frequencies.
 More info.

 The Roads layer is included in the viewer to provide context to the flooded road segments.
 Only roads in the coastal area are included.